Photo by Estee de Villiers

 Don’t leave your phone or valuables unattended, especially on the table while you eat at a restaurant or take an icy dive at the beach.

-Keep your phone and wallet or purse at the front of your body or in your front pockets.
+Keep your phone, wallet, and purse at the front of your body or in your front pockets.

 Don’t walk around alone at night.
 If you are enjoying Cape Town’s night life even in a group, it’s better to take an Uber from stop to stop even if they are a 10-minute walk apart.